joohe-e/DGComics/README.md

 ## How to add your own data to DGComics

 - You can add your own processed data to the directory `backend/data/<your data name>`
+- Use data_processing.ipynb to check our preprocessing pipeline
 - Your processed data should contains the following files:

 | File                       | Purpose                                                                                                                        |